Yuri Neprintsev: Biography

-In the postwar years, Neprintsev created a series of paintings devoted to the heroic struggle of the Soviet people against Nazi Germany: "The last grenade" (1948), "Lisa Chaikina" (1949), "Rest after the battle.
-Vasily Terkin" (1951, Stalin Prize of the first degree (1952), "The story of the father" (1955).
+In the postwar years, Neprintsev created a series of paintings devoted to the heroic struggle of the Soviet people against Nazi Germany: "The Last Grenade" (1948), "Lisa Chaikina" (1949), "The Rest After Battle" (1951), "The Story of the Father" (1955).

-The outstanding work of art by Yuri Neprintsev was painting "Rest after the battle.
-Vasily Terkin".
+The outstanding work of art by Yuri Neprintsev was painting "The Rest After Battle".
 It by means of painting skillfully expressed the idea of the spiritual unity of the people in wartime.
 The painting entered the golden fund of Soviet art, as one of the best embodiment of the image of Soviet man.

-The original version of painting "Rest after the battle.
-Vasily Terkin" (1951) was given for Mao Zedong.
+The original version of painting "The Rest After Battle" was given for Mao Zedong.
 In 1953 the second version was painted by Neprintsev for the Kremlin.
 In 1955 he painted the third version for the Tretyakov Gallery.

 Over the 50 years, Neprintsev combined his creative activities with pedagogical work.
 He taught in the Leningrad Institute of Painting, Sculpture and Architecture named after Ilya Repin since 1938.
 He was professor of painting (1954–1996), a head of personal workshop and graphical department of Repin Institute of Arts.

 In 1953, Neprintsev was elected Corresponding Member of Academy of Arts of the USSR, and in 1970 he was elected member of the Academy of Arts of the USSR.

-In 1956 he was awarded the honorary title of Honored Art Worker of Russian Federation, and in 1963 he was awarded the honorary title of People's Artist of USSR.

-In 1969 Neprintsev was awarded the Order of Red Banner of Labour, and in 1979 – the Order of Lenin.

-Yuri Neprintsev was a member of the Saint Petersburg Union of Artists (before 1992 – the Leningrad branch of Union of Artists of Russian Federation) since 1938.
+Yuri Neprintsev was a member of the Saint Petersburg Union of Artists since 1938.

-Yuri Mikhailovich Neprintsev died on October 20, 1996, in Saint Petersburg.
-Paintings by Yuri Neprintsev are in State Russian Museum, State Treryakov Gallery, in the numerous Art museums and private collections in Russia, France, England, USA, China, Ukraine, Italy, Japan, and other countries.
+He died in Saint Petersburg at the age of 87.
+His paintings are in State Russian Museum, State Treryakov Gallery, in the numerous Art museums and private collections in Russia, France, England, USA, China, Ukraine, Italy, Japan, and other countries.